abelljs/abell-website/content/tutorial/create-portfolio/index.md

 #### Q and A
 - **Are these styles and scripts, scoped?**<br/>
-Unfortunately not.
-But we have plans to scope it in next versions of Abell.
-Till then, as you can see in the example, it is a good practice to give id to outer element and write styles and scripts with respect to that id so that you can be sure about the scope.
+Styles are scoped (you can use 'global' attribute to make styles global) but scripts are not scoped yet.
+We have plans to scope it in next versions of Abell.
+Till then, as you can see in the example, it is a good practice to give id to outer element and write scripts with respect to that id so that you can be sure about the scope.

 ## Reading Data from JSON File